yangwenmai/learning-javascript/archive/async-patterns-in-js.md

 # Asynchronous Patterns in JavaScript (Part 1)

 Dealing with asynchronous logic is one of the most challenging parts in programming.
 In JavaScript, we have different ways of coping with async flow control.
-In this two-part series, I'll take a close look into different patterns of handling async logic.
+In this two-part series, I'll take a close look into different patterns of handling async control flow.
 By explaining why these patterns are introduced and what problems they aim to solve, this series provides a higher level of abstraction on this topic.
 This is the first part, I'll explore callbacks, thunks and Promises.

 ## Old familiar callbacks

 If you are like me, who started to learn JavaScript later than 2016, by which time the ES6 had already been introduced into JavaScript, you've probably never had to use callbacks to solve async problems.
 Learning and understanding this pattern seems unnecessary if we're never going to use it.
 However, by understanding this pattern, we'll gain at least these two benefits:

-    1. By knowing how JavaScript programmers struggled to tackle complex async problems back in these dark days when Promises don't exist, we'll get a deeper understanding of why we need better solutions for handling async issues.
+1. By knowing how JavaScript programmers struggled to tackle complex async problems back in these dark days when promises don't exist, we'll get a deeper understanding of why we need better solutions for solving the same problems.
 2. We'll be spared from making these mistakes again.
 If you're not careful, you'll probably get into the same trouble that callbacks introduces.

 ### Callback hell